 Bilgen has presented her research in several national and international conferences.
 She has published and co-authored articles in Journal of Official Statistics, Public Opinion Quarterly, Survey Practice, Social Currents, Social Science Computer Review, Field Methods, and Quality and Quantity on issues related to interviewing methodology, web surveys, cognition and communication, and measurement error in surveys.
 Her current research includes investigation of panel non-response follow-up, internet sampling and recruitment approaches, and questionnaire design and survey implementation issues.

-She is currently serving as the elected conference chair for Midwest Association for Public Opinion Research (MAPOR) and served as MAPOR secretary treasurer in the past.
+Bilgen was recently elected Vice-president/President-elect of the Midwest Association for Public Opinion Research (MAPOR) and served as MAPOR's conference chair, and as secretary treasurer in the past.
 She is currently serving as a member of American Association for Public Opinion Research (AAPOR)'s Standards and Membership & Chapter Relations Committees.